-This article is concerned with a particularly acute type of grammaticality illusion associated with sentences with double center-embedding (DCE).
+A particularly acute type of grammaticality illusion can be found in sentences with double center-embedding (DCE).
 In English, these sentences are formed by embedding an object relative clause inside another object relative clause that modifies a subject (1), producing a sequence of three noun phrases (NPs) followed by three verb phrases (VPs).
-While syntactically well-formed, DCE sentences are generally hard to parse and are judged as strongly unacceptable (Chomsky & Miller 1963; Miller & Isard 1964; Cowper 1976; Gibson & Thomas 1999; among others).
-Curiously, these sentences are perceived to improve in acceptability if a VP - specifically, the middle VP - is omitted (Frazier 1985, attributing the original observation to Janet Fodor; Gibson & Thomas 1999; see also Pulman 1986).
+While syntactically well-formed, DCE sentences are generally hard to parse and are judged as strongly unacceptable (Chomsky & Miller 1963; Miller & Isard 1964; Cowper 1976; Gibson & Thomas 1999; etc.).
+Curiously, these sentences are perceived to improve in acceptability if a VP - specifically, the middle VP - is omitted (Frazier 1985, attributing the original observation to Janet Fodor; Gibson & Thomas 1999; also Pulman 1986).

-- (1) Double center embedding (DCE) (Gibson & Thomas 1999) [NP The novel] that [NP the horror author] who [NP the publishing company] [VP had recently fired] [VP had typed quickly] [VP was banned by the local library]. - (2) Missing VP sentence [NP The novel] that [NP the horror author] who [NP the publishing company] [VP had recently fired] [VP was banned by the local library].
+- (1) Double center embedding (DCE) (Gibson & Thomas 1999) [NP The novel] that [NP the horror author] who [NP the publishing company] [VP had recently fired] [VP had typed quickly] [VP was banned by the local library]. - (2) Missing VP sentence [NP The novel] that [NP the horror author] who [NP the publishing company] [VP had recently fired] [VP was banned by the local library].1

-An important finding in recent work is that this effect, often referred to as a "missing VP illusion," varies across languages: sentences that are string-equivalent to (2) elicit the illusion in English and French but not in German and Dutch (Gimenes et al. 2009; Vasishth et al. 2010; Frank et al. 2016; Frank & Ernst 2019; see Häussler & Bader 2015 and Bader 2016 for discussion of exceptions in German).
-A number of recent proposals attribute this variation to cross-linguistic differences in the frequency of verb-final clauses and verb clusters, suggesting that linguistic experience can influence the processing of DCE sentences and the size of the illusion (Vasishth et al. 2010; Frank et al. 2016; Futrell & Levy 2017; Frank & Ernst 2019; Futrell et al. 2020).
+An important recent finding is that this effect, often called a "missing VP illusion," varies across languages: sentences that are string-equivalent to (2) elicit the illusion in English, French, and Spanish but not in German and Dutch (Gimenes et al. 2009; Vasishth et al. 2010; Frank et al. 2016; Frank & Ernst 2019; Pañeda & Lago 2020; see Häussler & Bader 2015 and Bader 2016 for discussion of exceptions in German).
+Several recent proposals attribute this variation to cross-linguistic differences in the frequency of verb-final clauses and verb clusters, suggesting that linguistic experience can influence the processing of DCE sentences and the size of the illusion (Vasishth et al. 2010; Frank et al. 2016; Futrell & Levy 2017; Frank & Ernst 2019; Futrell et al. 2020).

 This article is interested in why ungrammatical DCE sentences in some languages can exceptionally elicit a sense of acceptability and how speakers interpret these sentences.
 We bring in novel data from Mandarin Chinese.
-We report two acceptability judgment experiments, one on Mandarin DCE sentences and one on their English counterparts, replicating Gibson & Thomas 1999.
-We demonstrate a missing NP illusion for Mandarin that is analogous to the better-studied missing VP illusion.
+With acceptability judgment experiments in Mandarin and English, we demonstrate a missing NP illusion for Mandarin that is analogous to the better-studied missing VP illusion.

-The Mandarin illusion data also let us evaluate experience-based accounts about cross-linguistic variation.
-We adapt an existing computational model (Futrell et al. 2020, also Futrell & Levy 2017), extending it with the goal of modelling cross-linguistic variation in the illusion.
+The Mandarin data also let us evaluate experience-based accounts about cross-linguistic variation in the illusion.
+To do so, we adapt and extend an existing computational model (Futrell et al. 2020, also Futrell & Levy 2017).

-For ease of reference, we sometimes label constituents by their linear position in the sentence string, following Gibson & Thomas (1999), as opposed to their hierarchical position.
+1 For ease of reference, we sometimes label constituents by linear position, following Gibson & Thomas (1999).
 Hence, in English, constituents would appear in the following order: NP1-NP2-NP3-VP1-VP2(-VP3).

 Our results pose challenges to existing accounts.
 Mandarin missing NP sentences are interpreted differently from their English missing VP counterparts, in ways not predicted by these accounts.
 Our modeling results suggest that experience-based accounts incorrectly predict that Mandarin should lack the illusion, like German and Dutch.
-We discuss how an interference-based account, such as Bader 2016, might be modified to capture cross-linguistic differences more easily.
+We discuss how an interference account, such as Bader 2016, might be modified to capture cross-linguistic differences.

-This paper is structured as follows.
-In Section 2, we review the missing VP illusion and a number of existing accounts of this illusion.
+This article is structured as follows.
+In Section 2, we review the missing VP illusion and various existing accounts of this illusion.
 We then review center-embedding in Mandarin in Section 3 and present the experiments in Sections 4 through 7.
 We discuss implications of our results in Section 8, before concluding in Section 9.